ECO: Economics

 A continuation and extension of the price-system analysis in ECO 112.
 Emphasis on the need for efficiency in the economy's use of scarce productive resources.

-Pre / Co requisites: ECO 340 requires prerequisites of ECO 111; ECO 112; ECO 251 or MAT 121 or MAT 125; MAT 143 or MAT 161; and a minimum 2.50 cumulative GPA.
+ECO 340 Prerequisite: Successful completion of ECO 111 and ECO 112; ECO 251, MAT 121, or MAT 125; MAT 143 or MAT 161, with minimum grades of D-, and minimum 2.50 cumulative GPA.

 ECO 341.
 Public Finance.
 3 Credits.